mekomsolutions/ozone-distro-cambodia/README.md

 ## Release Notes

+### Version 1.6.0
+* Added 'Have you been screened for Diabetes and Hypertension?' from NCD Medical History form.
+* Updated Khmer translation for 'mark patient deceased' in the patient chart.
+* Added OGTT tests for 1hour and 2hours in NCD Consultation form.
+* Improved the MOH logo resolution.
+* Updated 'Dont know' option to 'Test not done' in Cervical Cancer Screening form.
+* Updated Khmer translations for STIs in Cervical Cancer Screening form.
+* Moved 'Referral center' to the top of 'Breast cancer reason for referral' in Cervical Cancer Screening form.
+* Fixed Ozone to version '1.0.0-alpha.9'.
+* Updated the translation for 'Home' on the home page.

 ### Version 1.5.0
 * Refactored the repository structure.
 * Removed 'Have you been screened for Diabetes and Hypertension?' from NCD Medical History form.